Manuela d'Ávila: Biography

-Born in Porto Alegre, D'Ávila started her political career in the student movement and eventually joined the PCdoB.
+Born in Porto Alegre, D'Ávila started her political career in the student movement and eventually joined the Communist Party.
 She was the youngest city councilor in the history of Porto Alegre, being elected in 2004 at the age of 23.
 She was elected federal deputy in 2006 and was reelected in 2010.
 On both occasions, she was the single candidate with the most votes received in her state.

 D'Ávila ran for mayor in her state's capital three times.
 In the first run, in 2008, she finished 3rd place.
 In her second run, in 2012, she placed 2nd, being defeated in the first round by José Fortunati of the Democratic Labor Party.
-In February 2020, d'Ávila publicly announced her intent to run for mayor of Porto Alegre for the PCdoB in the 2020 Brazilian municipal elections.
+In February 2020, d'Ávila publicly announced her intent to run for mayor of Porto Alegre for the Communist Party of Brazil in the 2020 Brazilian municipal elections.
 In May, the Workers' Party officially endorsed her candidacy by nominating Miguel Rossetto as her running mate.
 She lost in the second round to Sebastião Melo of the Brazilian Democratic Movement.

 In 2014, she was elected state deputy with the highest number of votes for that office in that year.

-During the PCdoB Congress in November 2017, Manuela was launched as pre-candidate for President of Brazil in the 2018 election.
+During the Communist Party of Brazil Congress in November 2017, Manuela was launched as a pre-candidate for President of Brazil in the 2018 election.
 However, she later abandoned her campaign in favor of supporting the candidacy of Luiz Inácio Lula da Silva.
 On 11 September 2018, D'Ávila became the running mate of Fernando Haddad, who replaced Lula as candidate after he was barred from running by the Superior Electoral Court.
-Despite coming in second place in the first round of voting and proceeding to the second round, Haddad and d'Ávila lost the race to far-right candidate Jair Bolsonaro (PSL) and his running mate Hamilton Mourão (PRTB).
+Despite coming in second place in the first round of voting and proceeding to the second round, Haddad and d'Ávila lost the race to far-right candidate Jair Bolsonaro (PSL) and his running mate Hamilton Mourão (Brazilian Labour Renewal Party).

 In 2019, she published her first book Revolução Laura: reflexões sobre maternidade e resistência.
 The book is a personal account of d'Ávila's own experience with maternity after the birth of Laura, her daughter.
 It addresses issues such as feminism and political activism in the context of motherhood and the challenges of raising a child as a politician and as a presidential candidate.
 Her second book Por que lutamos? was published in the same year, followed by her third book E se fosse você, published in 2020.

 She declined to run for office in the 2022 Brazilian general election despite speculation that she would mount a bid for Federal Senate to represent Rio Grande do Sul.